-The holiday season is approaching, which means temperatures will drop (and for many, electric bills with rise).
+The holiday season is approaching, which means temperatures will drop (and for many, electric bills rising).
 According to the United States Energy Information Administration, the average American household spent nearly $4,000 on heating costs in the winter of 2018.
 As cozy as drinking hot cocoa by the fireplace can be, it’s (nearly) impossible to stay by the fire all winter to keep warm.
 So, how can you most efficiently heat your home to stay safe and warm all season long?

 Here are some tips to heat your home and avoid the frightful cold weather, while remaining safe indoors:

 Schedule a checkup with your HVAC technician in the early fall.
 In doing so, you can confirm everything is in order before you start to put your machine to the test.
 Any problems that arise are better settled early.
 Check for odors, noises, and any potential leaks before inviting over a technician to inspect your HVAC.

 A quick call to your HVAC technician to replace or add insulation can save you a whole lot of chills and change when the temperature drops.
 The technician will inspect your attic for deterioration, add what’s needed, and possibly even give recommendations to prevent insulation breakdown.